matheusperezz/matheusperezz/README.md

 ## About me:

-💻 - Internal at Alura | Mobile
+💻 - Developer at Alura | Mobile

 📘 - 5th period of Bachelor's Degree - Computer Science